 The Talking Peace Festival is a global arts and cultural platform designed to engage people in the most urgent issues of peace and conflict around the world.

-Now in its fourth year, the Talking Peace Festival celebrates the International Day of Peace on 21 September and showcases the power of words and creativity in resolving conflict.
+Now in its fourth year, the Talking Peace Festival celebrates the International Day of Peace on 21 September and showcases the power of creativity in resolving conflict.
 Watch this video to find out more.

 21–23 September 2017